semoog/quiz/README.md

 * We need to know which question is the 'current' one that we're looking at.
 * We need to be able to change the current answer.
 * We need to be able to reset our answers so we can start over.
+* We need to update 'selected' for multiple choice answers

 ####